justinjames838/Simple-OpenGL-program/README.md

 A simple opengl simulation of some objects bouncing around

 Just compile and the cpp file and execute it
-This requiers glut and opengl libraries
+This requires glut and opengl libraries